canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-open-by-default-1} Open source standards, components, and leading practices will be used wherever practical.
+- {: .dpgn-digital-architectural-open-standards-solutions-1} Use open source standards, solutions, components, and leading practices.
-- {: .dpgn-digital-architectural-open-by-default-2} When Open Source offerings cannot be used, Platform Agnostic COTS offerings are preferable to custom-built solutions.
-For clarity, the order of preference shall be:
-  1. Open Standard
-  1. Platform Agnostic COTS
-  1. Proprietary COTS
-  1. Custom
+- {: .dpgn-digital-architectural-open-standards-solutions-2} Enforce this order of preference: open, platform-agnostic COTS, proprietary COTS, and then custom.
 - {: .dpgn-digital-architectural-performance-availability-scalability-1} All services will respond in 500ms or less wherever possible.
 Flexible support services should automatically adjust to meet demand as needed.
 - {: .dpgn-digital-architectural-performance-availability-scalability-2} Cloud providers should have geographically-separated data centers that are backed up at the transaction level and automatically fail over while maintaining client sessions.
 - {: .dpgn-digital-architectural-performance-availability-scalability-3} Critical applications shall be 99.999% available including planned maintenance.